snalahi/Python-Basics/README.md

 *** String
 print('''"Oh, no" she exclaimed, "Ben's bike is broken"''') => "Oh, no" she exclaimed, "Ben's bike is broken"

+*** Variables
+message = ""
+n = 13
+pi = 3.14
+THE ABOVE ARE SET VARIABLES

+print(message)
+print(n)
+print(pi)
+THE ABOVE ARE REFERENCE VARIABLES

+Variable names always start with a letter
+"_" is treated as a letter in python

 ```